 KICKBOXING.
 MARTIAL ART.

 COMBAT ATHLETICS.
-FITNESS.
+SELF DEFENSE.

 MKG Detroit is proud to be Michigan's official headquarters for the innovative and world-renowned MKG Method of Martial Art, and the MKG International Martial Artist Collective.

 AS SEEN ON: